Pedra Branca, Singapore: 1852 to the 1970s

-Present
+1980s to present

 In the 1980s, Malaysian Marine Police boats entered the waters around Pedra Branca on several occasions.
 However, both Malaysia and Singapore acted with restraint, the Singapore Navy having been given strict instructions not to escalate matters.
 In 1989, the then Prime Minister of Malaysia Mahathir Mohamad made an unannounced visit to the vicinity of the island.
 His boat was intercepted by Singapore naval vessels.
 To avoid an international incident, he directed his boat to leave.

 With effect from 27 June 2002, Pedra Branca was declared a protected area within the meaning of the Protected Areas and Protected Places Act.
 Consequently, a permit from the Maritime and Port Authority of Singapore is required for access to the island, and unauthorised presence there is a criminal offence.
 On 6 October 2008, a Singaporean man, Roger Lee, was convicted of illegally landing on Pedra Branca.
 In court documents, he said he had gone to Batam, Indonesia, in 1998.
 He later married and started a family with an Indonesian woman, but she left him in 2007 due to his unstable income and inability to hold down a job.
 As he had illegally overstayed in Indonesia and had been cheated of his passport and other personal documents by a friend, Lee hatched a plan to pretend to be a lost fisherman in the hope that the Police Coast Guard would rescue him and take him back to Singapore.
 On 5 February 2008, he paid a boatman to transport him out to sea in a motorised sampan.
 As he did not see any coast guard or navy patrols he disembarked on Pedra Branca and was arrested by staff stationed there.
 Lee pleaded guilty to illegally entering Singapore via an unauthorised landing place.
 A second charge of being found in a protected place without permission was taken into consideration for sentencing purposes.
 In mitigation, Lee's pro bono lawyer said that there was no sign on Pedra Branca's warning against trespassing on the island.
 Lee was sentenced to six weeks' imprisonment.